wondasom/clue-user-survey/README.md

 ## ✅ Step 2: 10 Questions and Answers

-As a following step, I did a small interview with 7 people who have been using Clue for several months or years.
+As the following step, I did a small interview with 7 people who have been using Clue for several months or years.

 ### The interview consists of 10 questions about